Saint-Pol-de-Léon Cathedral: Statue of Saint Apollonia (29)

-The cathedral abside

-The absidial chapel or The Saint-Joseph chapel
+Saint Joseph's chapel

 The stained glass window in this chapel carries the coat of arms of three families, the de Rodellecs, the Boscal de Réals and the Collins.
 It represents the birth of Christ, the presentation in the temple, the last supper and the resurrection.
 In an enfeu to the right is a renaissance style tomb bearing the arms of the Richard family.
 The inscription reads "MIRABILI. .OLIVARIO.
 RICHARD.
 ARCHIDNO.
 AQVENSI.
 IN.
 ECCLESIA.
 LEONEN.
 ET.
 NANETEN.
 CANONICO.PARLAMENTI.
 BRITANIE.
 CONSILIARIO.
 R. P. DNI.
 EPI.
 NANETEN.
 VICARIO.
 MERITISSIMO.
 FRANCISCUS.
 RICHARD.
 PROTONOTARIVS.
 APOSTOLICVS.
 ARDS.
 AC.
 CANONICVS.
 LEON.
 ET.
 NANETEN.
 FRATER.
 MOESTISSIMVS.
 FRATRI.
 CARISSIMO.
 ET.
 OPTIMO.
 HOC.
 SAXUM.
 EREXIT.ANNOS.
 NATVS.
 LXIX.
 OBIIT.
 A. D. M. VC.
 XXXIX.
 CARAT DOUE.
 MEULI DOUE.
 ENORI DOUE".

 Buried here is Olivier Richard the eminent archdeacon and canon of Nantes and his brother François Richard, archdeacon and canon of both Léon and Nantes.
 It was the Richards who built and lived in the house in the place du Petit-Cloître and their coat of arms can still be seen on the front of the building.
 In this location is the tomb of Monseigneur Jean Giles du Coetlosquet.
 This marble cenotaph remembers Monseigneur Jean-Gilles du Coëtlosquet who was born on 15 September 1700 in Saint-Pol-de-Léon.
 He died on 21 March 1784 in Paris.
 He was an academic and taught the future kings of France Louis XVI, Louis XVIII and Charles X. He was elected member of the French Academy in 1761.
 The chapel's 19th-century altar has a tabernacle decorated with statuettes of the apostles and the tabernacle's door bears a bas-relief of the "Bon Pasteur" and the three arches of the antependium have medallions depicting the Virgin Mary, saint Joseph and the baby Jesus.
 Earlier this chapel had been known as the "La chapelle de Toussaints" or "La chapelle Saint-Sacrement" and had been created primarily to serve the parish of Minihy.